-Peter Behie, Q.C. has a wealth of experience in commercial litigation and alternative dispute resolution.
-He is particularly experienced in shareholders’ disputes and strata property litigation.
+Peter Behie, K.C. has a wealth of experience in commercial litigation and alternative dispute resolution.
+He is particularly experienced in shareholders’ and other business disputes.
 Peter has spent over 30 years helping business clients solve their problems, whether that requires negotiation, mediation, or litigation.
 He can create the business agreements that finalize these outcomes.

 Peter also possesses strong mediation skills, and has significant experience as counsel, mediator, negotiator, and arbitrator in alternative dispute cases.

 Following law school Mr. Behie clerked at the Supreme Court of Canada.
 Called to the Bar of British Columbia in 1987, Peter practiced with a major commercial law firm in downtown Vancouver prior to joining Ramsay Lampman Rhodes.
 He holds a graduate law degree from the University of California, Berkeley and was appointed a King’s Counsel in 2008.

 Peter has taught law school courses in both civil procedure and alternate dispute resolution at the University of Victoria Faculty of Law, he is a regular guest lecturer on mediation and Chambers applications for the B.C.
 Professional Legal Training Course, and he has presented papers on procedure and alternative dispute resolution for the Continuing Legal Education Society of B.C. and the Trial Lawyers Association of British Columbia.

 - Appointed Queen’s Counsel, 2008 (King’s Counsel as of September 8, 2022)

 - Canadian Bar Association’s Community Service Award, 2006

 - President of Mediate BC from 2005 to 2015.
 The Society runs the Provincial Court mediation programs and trains mediators in Provincial Court, family, and child apprehension matters.